-Section 7.
+Section 8.
 Personnel Responsibility.
-CSP has the ultimate authority to select, discipline and transfer personnel, consistent with applicable laws.
+CSP has the ultimate responsibility and authority to select, discipline and transfer personnel, consistent with applicable laws.
 The School Leader (as defined below) shall be responsible for approving and submitting appropriate hours-worked reports for all hourly employees.
-Evaluation and compensation systems shall comply with all applicable laws.
 Evaluation and compensation systems administered by Partner Solutions for Schools shall comply with all applicable laws, including Sections 1249, 1249a, 1249b and 1250 of the Revised School Code and any successor statute that is substantially similar to Sections 1249, 1249a, 1249b and 1250.

-Section 8.
+Section 9.
 School Leader.
 CSP shall identify and appoint a School Leader, with advisory input from the Board, to oversee the management, operation and performance of the Academy, including the Educational Program at the Academy (the "School Leader").
 The School Leader will hold all required certifications as required by the Code.
 The School Leader will be an employee of Partner Solutions for Schools, who may be disciplined and/or terminated by CSP in its sole discretion.
-The School Leader will serve as the on-site supervisor to Staff.
+The School Leader will serve as the on-site supervisor to staff.
 The School Leader, in consultation with CSP, will select and hold accountable all staff in leadership team positions.
-The School Leader shall be responsible for supervising and managing the educational program and instruction of students.
+The School Leader shall be responsible for supervising and managing the Educational Program and instruction of students.
 CSP will have the authority, consistent with applicable laws, to select and supervise the School Leader and to hold the School Leader accountable for the success of the Academy.
 CSP shall notify the Board prior to the termination of the School Leader.